Perl-Apollo/Corinna/rfc/attributes.md

 absolutely no other behavior.
-In Moo/se, the `has` function provides *tons* of different behavior, some of which later turned out to be a bad idea, such as `lazy_build`, which adds a several methods you may not need and possibly didn't realize you were asking for).
+In Moo/se, the `has` function provides *tons* of different behavior, some of which later turned out to be a bad idea, such as `lazy_build`, which adds a several methods you may not need and possibly didn't realize you were asking for.

 In Corinna, additional behavior is defined via slot _attributes_ and these have been carefully designed to be as composable as possible.
 It's very